MLKaufman/brzezinski-lab-tools/README.md

 # brzezinski-lab-tools

-Collection of quick tools for repetative tasks in the Brzezinski Lab.
+Collection of quick tools for repetitive tasks in the Brzezinski Lab.
-Also serves as a demo for depolying a Python app from GitHub to Heroku.
+Also serves as a demo for deploying a Python app from GitHub to Heroku.
 Demo: https://brzezinski-lab-tools.herokuapp.com/